When the letter from immigration officials came in the mail in September, Carly Garcia knew her life was about to change.

 Christ Church is part of a growing network of congregations pledging to provide sanctuary — to take a stand against an immigration system their leaders say is broken and immoral.

-“We can’t act like some human beings just don’t matter as much as others,” said the Rev. Rebecca Turner, who two weeks earlier agreed to welcome Garcia.
+“We can’t act like some human beings just don’t matter as much as others,” said the Rev. Rebecca Turner, who agreed to welcome Garcia two weeks before his arrival.

 “Their family is just as important to them as mine is to me,” Turner said.